Higher torsion and secondary transfer of unipotent bundles: Introduction

 In \cite{BDW} and \cite{BDKW} the present authors in collaboration with Klein and Williams extended ideas of Dwyer, Weiss, and Williams \cite{DWW} to obtain an alternative construction of torsion of unipotent bundles based on the machinery of homotopy theory.
 This construction can be briefly described as follows.
 Let $K(\Q)$ be the infinite loop space underlying the algebraic $K$-theory spectrum of the field of rational numbers.
 Given a smooth bundle $p\colon E\to B$ we can construct a map $c_{p}\colon B\to K(\Q)$ which, roughly speaking, assigns to each $b\in B$ the point of $K(\Q)$ represented by the singular chain complex $C_{\ast}(p^{-1}(b); \Q)$.
 The smooth Riemann-Roch theorem of \cite{DWW} implies that $c_{\rho}$ admits a factorization

 where $Q(E_{+})= \Omega^{\infty}\Sigma^{\infty}(E_{+})$, $p^{!}$ is the Becker-Gottlieb transfer and $\lambda_{E}$ is the linearization map (\ref{LINEARIZATION NN}).

 If $p$ is a unipotent bundle then the map $c_{p}$ is homotopic via a preferred homotopy to a constant map.
-As a consequence we obtain a lift of $p^{!}$ to the space $\wh[s](E)$ which is the homotopy fiber of $\lambda_{E}$.
-This lift $\taus(p)$ is the smooth torsion of the bundle $p$.
+As a consequence we obtain a lift of $p^{!}$ to the space $\wh[s](E)$ which is the homotopy fiber of $\lambda_{E}$: